-F1 Category: F1 Philippines category moved forward by around 1.5 years.
-F1 ROW/China and India moved forward by 3 weeks.
-F1 Mexico also moved forward by 9 weeks.
+F1 Category: F1 Philippines category moved forward by 0 weeks.
+F1 ROW/China and India moved forward by 4 weeks.
+F1 Mexico did not move forward in this visa bulletin.

-F2A Category: As expected, there was no movement in any F2A category, after significant (around 16 months) retrogression in earlier visa bulletin.
+F2A Category: As expected, there was another forward movement in this category.
+F2A Mexico moved forward 6 months in this visa bulletin.
+All other countries moved forward by 5 weeks.
 Please see article for more details for FB categories.

-F4 Category: F4 ROW, China and India moved forward by 1 weeks.
-Philippines moved forward by 3 week.
-Mexico category moved forward by 2 week.
+F4 Category: F4 ROW, China and India also moved forward by 5 weeks.
+Mexico category did not move forward.
+Philippines moved forward by 5 weeks.

 If your application has been sent to NVC, please see this blog post.

 Tip: Charles Oppenheim creates and publishes the monthly visa bulletin.
 He works at Department of State (DOS) and is the Chief of "Visa Control and Reporting Division".

 - June 2015 Visa Bulletin: http://blog.mygcvisa.com/2015/05/june-2015-visa-bulletin.html